MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/visual-basic/xamarin-forms.md

 9. Now we need to point the iOS and Android projects at the new Visual Basic project.
 Right-click on the **References** node in the iOS and Android projects to open the **Reference Manager**.
-Un-tick the the C# portable library and tick the VB portable library (don't forget, do this for both the iOS and Android projects).
+Un-tick the C# portable library and tick the VB portable library (don't forget, do this for both the iOS and Android projects).

    [![](xamarin-forms-images/add-vb-8-sml.png "Remove old project reference, add Visual Basic reference")](xamarin-forms-images/add-vb-8.png#lightbox)